cobianzo/nutrition-wp/themes/nutrition-child/readme.txt

 == Copyright ==

-nutrition-child WordPress Theme, (C) 2024 @cobianzo nutrition-child is distributed under the terms of the GNU GPL.
+nutrition-child WordPress Theme, (C) 2024 cobianzo nutrition-child is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify